 The Vision Statement seeks to root a comprehensive understanding of education in a compelling and beautiful vision of reality worthy of student's love.
 This vision is intended to govern every facet of the school life.
 Its aim is twofold: first, to communicate a certain body of knowledge; and second, to cultivate a certain kind of person, to develop as far as possible what is uniquely human in him, and so to equip him with the skills, habits, and aptitudes necessary to embrace truth and to become the person he was truly created to be.
 Immediately it becomes clear that no aspect of a school's life is truly "extra- curricular" or falls outside of its core mission of education, because every aspect of its life-from the way the school gathers in the morning, to the dress code of students and staff, the arrangement of furniture in the classroom, the paint and posters on the wall, the activities during recess, the way technology is used, and the songs the children sing-reflects the school's judgments and priorities about the meaning of its educational mission.
 Everything a school does teaches something.
-Everything a school does is education and that policies, procedures, pedagogical methods, and the culture of the school are not at cross purposes with the vision.
+Everything a school does is education of some sort.
+The important thing is to be sure that it is a good and coherent education and that policies, procedures, pedagogical methods, and the culture of the school are not at cross purposes with the vision.